 There are some alternative, traditional and unique optional ceremony elements you can consider including in your secular wedding.
 Thanks to many of the couples I have worked with in the past, the suggestions here have successfully been incorporated into weddings, and could work for you, too.
 The exact wording can be changed, as with all of my sample text.
 Click the headings to read more.

 Unplugged Statement – Before we begin, please be sure to turn off or silence your devices.
-The couple has requested me to ask that you put away your phones and cameras for the duration of the ceremony.
+The couple requests that you put away your phones and cameras for the duration of the ceremony so the photographers can work their magic.
 Thank you for your understanding.

 Commitment as Parents & Blended Family – “You are committing yourselves to being parents, together, to both of your children.”